-- A. Repetition of Undergraduate Courses at Dominguez Hills - Undergraduate students may repeat courses for which grades of D or F were earned.
+- 1. Repetition of Undergraduate Courses at Dominguez Hills - a.
+Undergraduate students may repeat courses for which grades of D or F were earned.
+If a student wishes to repeat a grade of C or better, the approval of the appropriate school dean is required before the course is repeated.
 In computation of grade-point averages the most recently earned grades and grade points are used for the repeated courses.
-The original grade on the academic record is not changed or eradicated but is annotated as being discounted from grade-point average calculations. - It is the responsibility of the student to notify the Office of Admissions and Records of repeated courses.
-The discounting of previous attempts is not done automatically. - 3.
+The original grade on the academic record is not changed or eradicated but is annotated as being discounted from grade-point average calculations.

+- b.
+Undergraduates may repeat courses in which they earned a "C" or better only after they have been granted permission via a petition signed by the instructor and appropriate School Dean prior to registration for the course(s). - c.
+It is the responsibility of the student to notify the Office of Admissions and Records of repeated courses.
+The discounting of previous attempts is not done automatically. - d.
 Forms for notifying the Office of Admissions and Records of repeated courses are available in that office. - B. Course Repetition at Previous Institutions

-In the case of admission from other colleges where course repetition has occurred, the policy of the College where the course was repeated shall be followed.
-If it is not possible to determine the nature of such policy, the policy of the California State College and Universities shall be followed.
+In the case of admission from other colleges or universities where course repetition has occurred, the policy of the institution where the course was repeated shall be followed.
+If it is not possible to determine the nature of such policy, the policy of the California State University and Colleges shall be followed.